 Both Apple and Google (whose mobile devices make up the majority of the smartphone market) announced that they will include functionality for contact tracing in their operating systems.

 How does it work?

-Without going into too much technical detail… These days all smartphones include a wireless technology known as Bluetooth.
+Without going into too much technical detail… Modern smartphones include a wireless technology known as Bluetooth.

 Bluetooth signals are designed to be low-power, short range, and normally only travel less than 100 ft.
 Using random numbers, the contact tracing framework on each smartphone will create a unique identification code, which the phone will broadcast periodically over Bluetooth radio.
 The contact tracing framework will also scan periodically for other unique identifiers within range and will store these IDs in a local log.